 This service may also be used for routine maintenance or repair of specialized equipment.
 Batteries, extended warranties, and service contracts that are cost effective may be reimbursed.
-This includes medical equipment and necessary medical supplies not available under the state plan that addresses recipient functional limitations addressed in the Plan of Care.
+This includes medical equipment and necessary medical supplies not available under the state plan that addresses recipient functional limitations addressed in the POC.